LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A blood sample drawn from a vein in your arm

 Complement tests, most commonly C3 and C4, are used to determine whether deficiencies or abnormalities in the complement system are causing, or contributing to, a person's disease or condition.
-Total complement activity (CH50 or CH100) may be ordered to look at the integrity of the entire classical complement pathway.
+Total complement activity (CH50) may be ordered to look at the integrity of the entire classical complement pathway.
 Other complement components are ordered as needed to look for deficiencies.

 Complement testing may be used to:

-Complement testing may be ordered when a person has unexplained inflammation or edema or symptoms of an autoimmune disorder such as SLE.
-It may also be ordered when a health practitioner suspects that someone may have an immune complex-related condition and wants to check the status of the person's complement system.
+Complement testing may be ordered when a person has unexplained inflammation or edema or symptoms of an autoimmune disorder such as lupus.
+It may also be ordered when a healthcare practitioner suspects that someone may have an immune complex-related condition and wants to check the status of the person's complement system.

 Individual complement components may be ordered when the total complement activity (CH50, sometimes called CH100) is abnormal to help determine which of the components are deficient or abnormal.
 C3 and C4 levels are the most frequently ordered, but others, such as C1 inhibitor, may be ordered when other deficiencies are suspected.
 C3 and C4 are often ordered together as the relative levels are often important.

-Complement levels may be decreased due to increased consumption or, more rarely, a hereditary deficiency.
+Complement levels may be decreased due to increased consumption (because of increased activation) or, more rarely, a hereditary deficiency.
 Hereditary deficiency in one of the complement proteins will usually lead to a high frequency of recurrent microbial infections.
 Decreased complement levels also are associated with an increased risk of developing an autoimmune disease.
-Both C3 and C4 levels are typically depressed in SLE while C3 alone is low in septicemia and infections caused by fungi or parasites such as malaria.
+Both C3 and C4 levels are typically depressed in lupus while C3 alone is low in septicemia and infections caused by fungi or parasites such as malaria.